Compressed Multiband Sensing in FR3 Using Alternating Direction Method of Multipliers: Simulation Results

 \subsection{Results and Discussion}

-From Fig. \ref{fig:profile}, it is obvious that under the same system parameters, our ADMM-CMS produces much sharper and less noisy peaks compared to the Bartlett-type \ac{BF} benchmark, which implies improved detection and resolution.
+From Fig. \ref{fig:profile}, our ADMM-CMS produces much sharper and less noisy peaks compared to the Bartlett-type \ac{BF} benchmark under the same system parameters, which implies improved detection and resolution.

-As a result, from Fig. \ref{fig:srp-pt}, it can be observed that compared to the benchmark, our ADMM-CMS achieves significantly better \ac{SRP} performance especially in the high \ac{SNR} region (at $P^{\tt{T}} = -62$ dBm and above).
+As a result, from Fig. \ref{fig:srp-pt}, our ADMM-CMS achieves significantly better \ac{SRP} performance especially in the high \ac{SNR} region (at $P^{\tt{T}} = -62$ dBm and above) as compared to the Bartlett-type \ac{BF} benchmark.
 For example, for an \ac{SRP} of 0.9, the ADMM-CMS requires only about -57 dBm as opposed to -23 dBm for the Bartlett-type \ac{BF} benchmark.
 One contributor to this large gain is that even at high \ac{SNR}, the $P(\theta,\tau)$ profile for the Bartlett-type \ac{BF} benchmark contains sinc-shaped artifacts along the axes corresponding to the estimated \acp{ToA} and \acp{AoA}.
 Moreover, we can also see significant \ac{SRP} gains of ADMM-CMS compared to performing \ac{CS} on the constituent sub-bands.
 For instance, at the same \ac{SNR} of $P^{\tt{T}} = -56$ dBm, the combined case has an \ac{SRP} of 0.97, while those for lower and higher sub-bands are only 0.65 and 0.02, respectively.

 From Fig. \ref{fig:rmse-pt}, we can see that the ADMM-CMS also achieves a better \ac{RMSE} than performing \ac{CS} on the constituent sub-bands in the high \ac{SNR} region (at $P^{\tt{T}} = -46$ dBm and above).
 For instance, at -41 dBm, the combined case has a delay \ac{RMSE} of about 0.13 ns while those for lower and higher sub-bands are around 0.20 and 0.21 ns, respectively.
-However, in the \ac{RMSE} figure, we can see that the start of the high \ac{SNR} region (signaled by the end of the waterfall region) for the combined case lies between that of the constituent sub-bands, while in the \ac{SRP} figure, the combined case shows an earlier start of the transition region compared to the sub-bands.
+However, in Fig. \ref{fig:rmse-pt}, we can see that the start of the high \ac{SNR} region (signaled by the end of the waterfall region) for the combined case lies between that of the constituent sub-bands, while in Fig. \ref{fig:srp-pt}, the combined case shows an earlier start of the transition region compared to the sub-bands.